the-butterfly-effect/tbe/README.md

  * Naxxatoe,
  * "ankouglio", "doe544", "e6222f5c", "jillest", "desmoinn",
    "eyerouge", "linuxalien", "pabs3"
- * Margo, Bart, Jelle, Aschwin and Quinten.
+ * Margo, Bart, Jelle, Thijs, Aschwin and Quinten.
  * Suzanne, Rutger and Julia
+ * Alexl a.k.a. glixx

 We would love to hear your thoughts and comments about the game!